-‘BOOK Music & Lyrics' currently consists of three separate but inter-related workshops.
+‘BOOK Music & Lyrics' currently consists of four separate but inter-related workshops.

 FIRST YEAR COMPOSER/ LYRICIST WORKSHOP

 A workshop to develop and nurture craft in the writing of songs, specifically for musical theatre.
 What individual songs must accomplish dramatically in the story-telling of the show, and the practical and technical needs of performers in doing this, is discussed and explored.
 The entire first year consists of assignments to write various types of theatre songs, all of which are presented in the workshop.
 Both the facilitators and the group members give and receive constructive feedback in the sessions and this is then used to inform rewrites and further development.
 Through the course, participants are expected to work with different collaborators on each assignment.
 The year’s work culminates in the writing of 10-minute musicals in collaboration with members of the librettist workshop.
 The aim is for the practitioner to complete the year with a broader set of techniques and skills with which to approach future projects.
 It is possible to apply as a composer or a lyricist or both.